Rushan Abbas: Hudson Institute Panel and Sister's Arrest

 On September 5, 2018, Rushan Abbas participated on a panel discussion titled "China's 'War on Terrorism' and the Xinjiang Emergency" hosted by the Hudson Institute.
-Abbas spoke about the ongoing Uyghur Genocide, and described the camps being used to detain Uyghurs in China.
+Abbas spoke about the ongoing persecution of Uyghurs in China, and described the camps being used to detain Uyghurs in China.
 Six days later, one of Abbas's sisters and an aunt disappeared from their homes in northwest China, and Abbas believes both were both detained by the Chinese government as retaliation for her speech.

 Abbas has been advocating for Uyghur people's rights, regularly appearing in the media, delivering public remarks in universities and forums, and creating international coalitions to draw attention to the Uyghur cause.
 Since her disappearance, the Chinese Government has confirmed that her sister, Dr. Gulshan Abbas, is being held in a prison inside China on alleged terror charges.

 Beyond this confirmation, few details have been made publicly available.

 Campaign for Uyghurs

 In 2017, Abbas founded Campaign for Uyghurs.
 The non-profit is based in Washington, DC, and is used to organize internationally for the rights of Uyghur people.
 The primary focus of the organization are the ongoing crimes against humanity in China, which have been designated a genocide by some nations.
 Campaign for Uyghurs regularly engages in activism at the federal level in the United States, advocating the passage of legislation that restricts forced labor and advances human rights.

 Through her work at CFU, Abbas has been recognized by Government officials at the National Prayer Breakfast, and the State of the Union, where she was the guest of Senator Marco Rubio in February 2020.
+In 2023, Rushan attended as the guest of Ranking Member Raja Krishnamoorthi.
+In 2024, Rushan was invited and attended as a guest of Representative Chris Smith, Chairman of the Congressional Executive Commission on China.

 Her work has drawn the ire of the Chinese Government on occasion, especially in the state-owned media apparatus, where she has been accused of being a member of a separatist group in East Turkistan.